Changissnz/nu_merchant_principal/README.md

 "We the Vulture stand strong and together,
 To fight for what is rightfully ours,
-To voice both opinions and judgements,
+To voice both opinions and judgments,
 With no sound, wait in silence,
 Onto those fortunate or not to stand them,
 For our voice to reap what kills our hunger."